yash-kumar01/TicketingProject/README.md

 This project presents the development of a peer-to-peer (P2P) ticketing platform leveraging blockchain technology.
 The project aims to create a decentralized marketplace where users can create, buy, and trade event tickets securely and transparently, eliminating common issues such as fraud, scalping, and excessive fees.

 # Overview:
 The platform utilizes blockchain to ensure the authenticity and ownership of tickets, providing a secure environment for peer-to-peer transactions.
 By decentralizing the ticketing process, the system gives control back to users, allowing them to interact directly without the need for intermediaries.
 Smart contracts govern transactions, ensuring that tickets are only transferred upon payment and that all parties adhere to the agreed terms.
+**Key Features:**

+- **Decentralized Marketplace:** Users can buy and sell tickets directly to one another without relying on a central authority, reducing costs and improving efficiency.
+- **Blockchain-Backed Ticketing:** Tickets are issued as non-fungible tokens (NFTs) on the blockchain, ensuring that they are unique, traceable, and impossible to counterfeit.
+- **Smart Contracts:** Transactions are automated through smart contracts, which handle payments and ticket transfers, ensuring that all parties fulfill their obligations.
+- **Fraud Prevention:** The use of blockchain technology prevents ticket duplication and fraud, providing users with confidence in the authenticity of their purchases.
+- **Dynamic Pricing and Resale Control:** Event organizers can implement rules for ticket resale, such as price caps, to prevent scalping and ensure fair access to tickets.

 # Objective:
 The primary objective of this project is to develop front-end for a decentralized platform that addresses the limitations of traditional ticketing systems, such as high fees, fraud, and lack of transparency.
 By enabling peer-to-peer transactions and leveraging blockchain technology, the platform seeks to create a fairer and more efficient ticketing ecosystem.
 The main focus of this project is in proving the user a friendly interface to navigate through various funtionalities of the app.